🇲🇩Moldova Political Stability: 33.3/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Moldova is a landlocked country in Eastern Europe, bordered by Romania to the west and Ukraine to the north, east, and south.
-The terrain is mostly hilly, with the highest point being Bălănești Hill at 430 m.
-The climate is moderately continental, with warm summers averaging 20 °C and mild winters averaging −4 °C.
+The country features hilly terrain with the highest point being Bălănești Hill at 430 m.
+It has a total land area of 33,843.5 km², with a significant portion covered by fertile Chernozem soil, making it one of the most arable countries in Europe.

 Governance Indicators